Spring Garden Revival

 Hanover Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Hanover enforces strict municipal ordinances regarding mowing equipment operation and noise control.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (verify with local bylaws).
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for reduced noise and emissions.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and regulatory questions, contact: Hanover Building and Inspectional Services
+Hanover enforces specific municipal ordinances regarding mowing equipment operation and noise control to protect community well-being.
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws—always verify current regulations.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
+Commercial operators are required to maintain liability insurance (1-2 million coverage) and obtain appropriate licensing.
+For questions about code enforcement or to report violations, contact the Building Department or local police.

 550 Hanover Street, Hanover, MA 02339